 “AAPL will rise quickly in the morning and hit a wall and plateau before lunch.
 The afternoon is less certain but I feel that Apple will close the day up, with the highest price of the day to be at lunchtime.”

 Here is the day’s chart:

 For the record, that day I had lunch around 1:30.

-The U.S. Government spent $20 million between 1970 and 1995 on this20, and its umbrella project is known as Project Stargate.
+The U.S. Government spent $20 million between 1970 and 1995 on this 20Wikipedia: Project Stargate, and its umbrella project is known as Project Stargate.
 Prior to its shut down in 1995, the CIA commissioned a study by the American Institutes for Research to evaluate the program’s effectiveness.
 The study found that the phenomena was real but produced no actionable intelligence.
 According to Dr. Harold Puthoff, the main reason the study found no actionable intelligence is because 98% of the data was classified and the AIR had no security clearance, hence, “they weren’t cleared to see the really good stuff.”